 - Electronic health records: The new gold standard for cybercriminals (TechRepublic)

 - Majority of criminal health care data breaches target point-of-sale, not EHR (ZDNet)

 - Billing data in EHRs is attracting more unwanted attention from cybercriminals (ZDNet)

 When is the EHR transition happening?

-Penalties for non-compliance started in 2015 with a one percent reduction in Medicare reimbursements.
-The reduction will grow by one percent each year, ideally pushing providers to adopt EHRs quickly.
+Penalties for non-compliance started in 2015 with a 1% reduction in Medicare reimbursements.
+The reduction will grow by 1% each year, ideally pushing providers to adopt EHRs quickly.

 Adopting an EHR system takes months: IT has to plan infrastructure, records have to be digitized, staff have to be trained, and government paperwork has to be filled out.
 In some cases a total transition can take years, which is why the government had a five-year plan for implementation.

-The bottom line: if you're a health care provider or IT professional who has yet to transition time has run out and penalties have begun.
+The bottom line: If you're a healthcare provider or an IT professional who has yet to transition, time has run out and penalties have begun.